Dearmouth/Works/UI:UX design/Smart Phone Animatioin/README.md

 * AV417

-## Reason why it is not catagorised
+## Reason why it is not categorised
 * The pages was mainly organised via visal presentation.
 * I'm the only stuff maintaning this and it doesn't matter in this project.